 When Ann Henry opened her hardback copy of Living History — a memoir by her old friend, Hillary Rodham Clinton — a faded magazine clipping fell out.
 The page, ripped from a 2003 edition of Newsweek, bears the headline “Say Goodbye to the Virago.”
 Henry has kept it tucked inside the book’s front flap for 11 years.

 The column, written by Anna Quindlen, casts Clinton as the “damned if she does and damned if she doesn’t” leading woman, pilloried by the press, “expected to be tough as nails and warm as toast.”
-Quindlen, Henry thought, had nailed it.
+For Henry, the column still rings true.

 “I actually looked up the definition of ‘virago,’” she said during an interview at her home in Fayetteville, Ark.
 “Well, there are two: One is a strong woman who has a vision, but the other is a harridan screaming bitch.”